 In 1567 the Spaniards established a mission and fortified post among them, but both seem to have been discontinued soon after, although the tribe came later under Spanish influence.
 About this time, they numbered nearly 50 villages, from one of which the city of Tampa takes its name.
 By the year 1600, they were carrying on regular trade with Havana, Cuba.

 By the constant invasions of the Creek and other Indian allies of the English, they were driven from the mainland and forced to take refuge on the Florida Keys.
 More were evacuated to Cuba, where many of them died.
 When Spain ceded Florida to Great Britain in 1763, the last remnants of the tribes of South Florida went to Cuba.
-Those few that remained on the mainland were absorbed into the Seminole tribe; however, their language and culture survived up to the close of the Second Seminole War.
+Those few that remained on the mainland were absorbed into the Seminole tribe; however, their language and culture survived up to the Second Seminole War’s close.